-If you have a serious illness, we know that you have many challenges and this can be very stressful for you and your family.
+When you have a serious illness, you have many challenges that can be stressful.
 Serious illness can affect every part of your life.
-The University of Illinois Hospital & Health Sciences System has a special program to help you.
-The Supportive Care Team includes a physician, nurse practitioner chaplain and social worker to provide extra help while facing serious medical ailments.
+The Supportive Care Team at UI Health includes a physician, nurse practitioner chaplain and social worker to provide extra help to you and your family while facing serious medical ailments.

-Ask your doctor if you think you can benefit from a visit by the Supportive Care Team.
+Ask your doctor if you think you can benefit from meeting with the Supportive Care Team.
 You don't have to give up any parts of your medical care and you will remain in control of your treatment decisions.

-- Dr. Tanjeev Kaur - Palliative Care and Geriatrics
+- Tanjeev Kaur, MD — Palliative Care and Geriatrics

 - Jessica Palis — Nurse Practitioner